istopwg/pwg-books/ippguide/overview.md

 https://server.example.com:631/ipp/print/printer3
 ```

-> Note: The resource path "/ipp/print" is commonly used by IPP printers, however
+> Note: The resource path "/ipp/print" is commonly used by IPP Printers, however
-> there is no hard requirement to follow that convention and older IPP printers
+> there is no hard requirement to follow that convention and older IPP Printers
 > used a variety of different locations.
-Consult your printer documentation or
+Consult your Printer documentation or
-> the printer's Bonjour registration information to determine the proper
+> the Printer's Bonjour (DNS-SD) registration information to determine the
-> hostname, port number, and path to use for your printer.
+> proper hostname, port number, and path to use for your Printer.

 IPP Operations